OncoRNALab/PeakPrime/README.md

    - Process the FASTQs with any QuantSeq-style pipeline to obtain strand-specific, coordinate-sorted BAM files.
    - Accepted options include commercial solutions such as the Lexogen QuantSeqPool pipeline or the open-source implementation maintained by OncoRNALab (`https://github.com/OncoRNALab/QSP_nextflow.git`).
    - Store the resulting BAM files under `data/bam/` and note the exact pipeline version used.
-   - In the manuscript we used the sample RNA033258 coverage to design primers.
+   - The primary primer-design analyses in this branch used the RNA033258 sample for alignment and peak calling.

 5. **Input Preparation**
    - Place the prepared BAM file, references files (genome fasta and gtf, and bowite index) and gene lists in the `data/` directory.